-- 4.1 The CHA should establish reporting procedures, whereby VHF radio contact is established between the pilot boat and ship (or VTS as appropriate) on the specified channel published in the Sailing Directions. - 4.2 The coxswain of the pilot boat should establish the position of the ship to be served and where there is more than one ship in the vicinity, should establish the relative positions and expected movement of all vessels in the area. - 4.3 Before a pilot transfer operation and after consultation with the Pilot involved, the pilot boat coxswain, or VTS should advise the ship to be served: - 1.
-The side for the pilot ladder and height above the water - 2.
-Type of ladder, appropriate to the freeboard - 3.
-Recommended course and speed - 4.
-Sequence number where more than one ship is to be served - 5.
-When transferring more than one Pilot, the total number to be communicated between ship and pilot boat. - 6.
-Any additional requirements, such as heaving lines or man ropes
+- 4.1 CHAs should establish reporting procedures, whereby VHF radio contact is established between the pilot boat and ship (or VTS as appropriate) on the specified channel published in the Sailing Directions. - 4.2 The coxswain of the pilot boat should establish the position of the ship to be served and where there is more than one ship in the vicinity, should establish the relative positions and expected movement of all vessels in the area. - 4.3 Before a pilot transfer operation and after consultation with the Pilot involved, the pilot boat coxswain, or VTS should advise the ship to be served: - a) Advise VTS or onshore monitoring site as to the intended boarding/landing plan when on station. - b) The side for the pilot ladder and height above the water - c) Type of ladder, appropriate to the freeboard - d) Recommended course and speed to provide an appropriate lee.
+Particular care and attention should be paid in recommending a course and speed that avoids the pilot boat boarding in following sea and swell with the potential to broach. - e) Sequence number where more than one ship is to be served - f) When transferring more than one Pilot, the total number to be communicated between ship and pilot boat. - g) Any additional requirements, such as heaving lines or removal of man ropes - Masters should be asked to confirm that the pilot ladder is rigged in accordance with current IMO regulations; Convention for Safety of Life at Sea (SOLAS) Regulation V/23 and IMO resolution A 1045 (27) as amended.